captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 I mean there's space
-it's notpalatial but
+it's not palatial but
 I mean, Iowa, it specializes in corn and space
-(She laughs, ---
+(She laughs, ROBYN doesn't.
+Awkward.)
+If you want you can leave stuff on the porch
+'til you're all unpacked
+---
 ## ROBYN:
-doesn't•Awkward.)
-If you want you can leave stuff on the porch 'til you're all unpacked
+Oh no no, I don't want to take up your
 ---
-## ROBYN:
-Oh no no, I don't want to take up your ---
 ## SHARON:
 No no!
 That's fine
-I don't use the side porch that much anyway it's nice in the summer I guess but (Picking up a weird vegetable:)
+I don't use the side porch that much anyway it's nice in the summer I guess but
+(Picking up a weird vegetable:)
 What's this?
 ---